MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 2. In the navigation bar, under the **Support** group, select **New service request**.

 3. In the **How can we help?** pane that appears, select the **Message** field (which currently displays **Example: Can't install Office**) and type the following message: **Can't install office**.
-Then select the arrow that appears next to the field.
+Then select the right arrow that appears next to the field.

 4. This provides self-help solutions with insights and recommended articles to assist with your request.
 Select one of the recommended articles.
+After reviewing the article, close the Edge browser tab containing the article.
+This returns you to the **Support article** pane.

-5. If you need further assistance and would like to speak to a Microsoft support agent, select the **headset** icon (the middle icon) at the top of the window to get help from a Microsoft support agent.
+5. If you need further assistance and would like to speak to a Microsoft support agent, select the **headset** icon (the middle icon) at the top of the **Support article** pane to get help from a Microsoft support agent.
 Select the **headset** icon now.

 6. In the **Contact support** pane that appears, do NOT enter any information; instead, just review the information that you would enter to complete this request in a real-world situation.
 You could also attach any necessary documents before selecting **Contact me** at the bottom of the page.   <br/>

-	‎**IMPORTANT:** Do NOT complete this form in your lab environment.
-If you enter this request with the **Phone** option selected, you will receive a call from a Microsoft 365 support representative.
+	‎**IMPORTANT: Do NOT complete this form in your lab environment.** If you enter this request with the **Phone** option selected, you will receive a call from a Microsoft 365 support representative.
+We do not want to bother Microsoft Support specialists with calls from students in a training class.

 7. Select the **X** in the upper right-hand corner of the page to close the **Contact support** window.